potassco/clorm/docs/clorm/quickstart.rst

   automatic type conversion for writing Python functions that can be called from an ASP program using @-syntax.

-  Here function ``add`` is decorated with a automatic data conversion signature to take two integers and return an integer.
+  Here function ``add`` is decorated with an automatic data conversion signature to add two integers and return the resulting integer.

 .. code-block:: python